Mahmud0808/ColorBlendr/README.md

 - Download and install the apk.

-- Enable the module from LSPosed.

-- Restart SystemUI or reboot your device.
+- Allow permissions and root access for the app.

 - That's it.
 Now you are good to go!